 White-tailed eagles lay two dull white eggs which are incubated by both male and female for 34-46 days.
 For the first 2 weeks one parent remains at the nest while the other goes hunting; then both parents hunt together.
 Chicks fledge at 70-80 days but remain near the nest for a further 2-3 weeks.
 They reach sexual maturity at 5 years.

 White-tailed eagles eat mainly fish but will also prey on small mammals such as rabbits and hares.
 They will also take eggs and chicks from the colonies of seabirds as well as seabirds themselves.

 In winter they will also eat larger mammals such as lambs as carrion.

 White-tailed eagles are mainly confined to the west coast of Scotland, although a reintroduction programme is currently taking place in east Scotland and the Isle of Wight

-White-tailed eagles will eat fulmars which are thought to e the source of DDT and PCBs found in their eggs.
+White-tailed eagles eat fulmars which are thought to be the source of DDT and PCBs found in their eggs.